UniversalDependencies/docs/_cs-feat/Foreign.md

 shortdef: 'is this a foreign word?'
 ---

 Boolean feature.
 Is this a foreign word?
-Not a loan word and not a foreign name but a genuinely foreign word appearing inside native text, e.g. inside direct speech, titles of books etc.
+Not a loan word but a genuinely foreign word appearing inside native text, e.g. inside direct speech, titles of books etc.

 Note that Czech data (especially those from the PDT) often indicate the original part of speech